01 of 09

-Now the decision: To skin or not to skin.
-Most people will skin their fillets, because flatfish are typically cooked in either refined ways where skin would be a hindrance, or fried, where it would curl up the fillet and cause it to cook poorly.
+Now the decision: to skin or not to skin.
+Most people will skin their fillets because flatfish are typically cooked in either refined ways where the skin would be a hindrance or fried, where it would curl up the fillet and cause it to cook poorly.

-The exceptions are really large flatfish such as big turbot and halibut, or, if you are ever so lucky, an Atlantic fluke larger than 12 pounds.
-These fillets are actually better cooked by steaking them out into fillet steaks, with a strip of skin left on.
+The exceptions are really large flatfish such as big turbot and halibut, or an Atlantic fluke larger than 12 pounds.
+These fillets are better cooked by steaking them out into fillet steaks, with a strip of skin left on.

 09 of 09